Avasam/Global_Speedrunning_Scoreboard/README.md

-# speedrun.com_-unofficial-_global_leaderboard
+# Ava's Global speedrunning leaderboard
-A global leaderboard for competitive speedrunning
+A global leaderboard for competitive speedrunning powered by speedrun.com

 Disclaimer: This is still in early testing and subject to drastic changes if needed.
 Ex.: I'm planning of making this an actual webap with its own SQL database rather than a client connecting to GSheets.